marcio4ugusto/adonisjs-laravel-mix/README.md

 ### Migrations

-Run the following command to run startup migrations.
+Run the following command to run the initial migrations.

 ```shell
 adonis migration:run